 - Injury to the thyroid gland or the need to remove part of the thyroid gland

 - Hypoparathyroidism.
 This can lead to low calcium levels that are dangerous to your health.

-- Injury to the nerves in your vocal cord.
-You may have a weaker voice or a hard time swallowing thin liquids.
+- Injury to the nerves going to the muscles that move your vocal cords.
+You may have a hoarse or weaker voice which could be temporary or permanent.

 - Difficulty breathing.
 This is very rare and almost always goes away several weeks or months after surgery.

 Before the Procedure

 Parathyroid glands are very small.
 You may need to have tests that show exactly where your glands are.
 This will help your surgeon find your parathyroid glands during surgery.
 Two of the tests you may have are a CT scan and an ultrasound.

 Before surgery, an anesthesiologist will review your medical history with you and decide what type of anesthesia to use.
 The anesthesiologist is the doctor who will give you the medicine that makes you asleep and pain-free during surgery and who monitors you during surgery.

 Fill any prescriptions for pain medicine and calcium you will need after surgery.